 We are fortunate to have two fully-operational training clinics that serve the community with low-cost psychological and counseling services.
-In the 2012-2013 fiscal year, the two clinics totaled almost 17,000 service hours in assessment and therapy for children, adolescents, adults, couples, and families from a wide range of backgrounds.
+The clinics typically provide 11,000-12,000 sessions annually for children, adolescents, adults, couples, and families from a wide range of backgrounds.

 The clinic facilities are fully equipped with state-of-the-art video recording equipment, record-keeping software, and computerized client outcome assessments, all of which contribute to a high-quality initial training experience.

 Students also have the option of participating in one of three training tracks through the training clinics:

 - Intimate Partner Violence (IPV) Program

 Funded from a grant from Verizon Foundation, the California Lutheran University IPV Intervention Program provides mental health services for survivors of intimate partner violence.
 Graduate students receive expert training in the assessment of interpersonal violence and specialized training in evidence-based psychodynamic approaches for the treatment of IPV.

 Dialectical Behavior Therapy was developed at the University of Washington by Marsha M. Linehan, Ph.D.
 DBT was originally developed to treat interpersonal chaos, intense emotional swings, impulsiveness, confusion about the self (identity), and suicidal behavior.
 DBT is based on a bio-social theory that states that problems develop from the interaction of biological factors (physiological makeup) and environmental factors (learning history), which together create difficulty managing emotions.
 The CLU-DBT training program was developed as part of a federally funded grant awarded to Dr. Linehan supporting research examining the dissemination and implementation of DBT training at the graduate level.
 Doctoral students at CLU complete core courses in behavioral methods, suicide assessment and crisis management, and DBT.